Chinese Scientist Reveals He Helped Create First Genetically Edited Babies

 On Monday, the scientist told organizers of an international conference on gene editing of his accomplishment.
 The conference is set to begin in Hong Kong on Tuesday.

-“I feel a strong responsibility that it’s not just to make a first, but also make it an example,” He told the AP.
+“I feel a strong responsibility that it’s not just to make a first, but also make it an example,” He told the Associated Press.
 “Society will decide what to do next.”

 "So far, experts have mostly agreed that gene editing shouldn’t be used to make “designer babies” whose physical looks or personality has been changed."